nishantb21/phood/Team2/readme.md

 # Documentation - Team 2 : User Profiling

-Programming language used : Python/Python3
+Programming language used : Python (compiled using Python3)

+### Instructions for executing:
+python3 code.py "dishName" "ingredientsList" "dishFlavour"

+### NOTE: code.py accepts 3 parameters:

+- dish name (string)
+- ingredients (string)
+- dish flavour (dictionary wrapped as a string)
+* It can be run even without the second and third parameters

+### Example:
+python3 code.py "cheeseburger" "beef, lettuce" "{'rich' : '8', 'salt' : '1'}"

-Problem Statement : Given user logs, user has to be relavently scored for the dishes that were searched, purchased or added to the wishlist
+Problem Statement : Given user logs, user has to be relavently scored for the dishes that were searched, purchased or added to the wishlist along with flavour profiling for that user.

 ##  Run through: